-Alan M. Rifkin, Managing Partner of Rifkin Weiner Livingston LLC (RWL), founded RWL in 1989 after serving as Counsel and Chief Legislative Officer to former Governor William Donald Schaefer and after previously serving in the same capacity to the Senate of Maryland.
+Alan M. Rifkin, Managing Partner of RWL, founded the firm in 1989 after serving as Counsel and Chief Legislative Officer to former Governor William Donald Schaefer and after previously serving in the same capacity to the Senate of Maryland.

-Mr. Rifkin is Chair of the firm’s Sports Franchise and Media Rights practice and Co-chair of the firm’s Business and Commercial Transactions practice.
+Alan is chair of the firm’s Sports Law, Gaming and Facilities practice and co-chair of the firm’s Business and Commercial Transactions practice.
 He is a well-recognized commercial and business attorney who has represented many national and international corporations and institutions for over three decades.
 His current areas of practice include business and commercial transactions, complex civil and commercial litigation, sports franchise and media rights, class action suits, and false claims act cases.

-Mr. Rifkin served as Chairman of SCG Legal, an international network of prominent law firms with members in every state capital, many commercial cities and over 80 countries worldwide, in 2014-2015.
-Currently, he is a member of the Board of Directors for the Cal Ripken, Sr. Foundation and the Aspire Foundation.
-Previously, he has served on the Board of Directors for the Baltimore Symphony Orchestra Board, Loyola University, the Howard County Hospital Foundation, the Cal Ripken, Sr. Collegiate Baseball League and other civic institutions.
+Alan served as chairman of SCG Legal, an international network of prominent law firms with members in every state capital, many commercial cities, and over 80 countries worldwide, in 2014-2015.
+Currently, he is a member of the Board of Directors for the Cal Ripken, Sr. Foundation, the Aspire Foundation, and Ripken Enterprises, LLC.
+Previously, he has served on the Board of Directors for the Baltimore Symphony Orchestra Board, Loyola University, the Howard County Hospital Foundation, the Cal Ripken, Sr. Collegiate Baseball League, and other civic institutions.

 - Represented the Baltimore Orioles in negotiations with Major League Baseball concerning compensation for the Orioles in connection with the relocation of the Washington Nationals to Washington, D.C.